 Spartans pull away late to beat No. 12 Wisconsin 69-63

-INDIANAPOLIS (AP) Marcus Bingham Jr. matched his career high with 19 points and Tyson Walker scored nine of his 11 points in the final minute and a half to send seventh-seeded Michigan State past No. 12 Wisconsin 69-63 in Friday night's Big Ten Tournament quarterfinals.
+Bingham scored 11 of his career-high matching 19 points during a crucial second-half stretch and Walker scored nine of his 11 points in the final 93 seconds to help the Spartans beat No. 12 Wisconsin 69-63 in the Big Ten Tournament quarterfinals.

-The Spartans (22-11) lost five of their last seven regular-season games but have reached the conference tourney semifinals by winning two straight in Indianapolis.

-Wisconsin lost its second straight and exited the tournament along with Big Ten regular-season co-champion No. 16 Illinois.
-The Big Ten's top seed lost to Indiana in the first of four quarterfinals.
+“I was getting challenged by my coaches,” Bingham said.
+“I felt like the last two games coming in, I was slacking in some areas and I just wanted to get it back right.”

+It was an astounding twist.
+Bingham hadn’t topped the 15-point mark since mid-December and entered tourney play with only two double-doubles all season.
+With 10 rebounds Friday, he now has two in two days.

+Davis refused to blame the poor shooting on the injury, even though Izzo thought the lack of practice time probably had an impact.

+Wisconsin lost its second straight for the first time all season – both by six or fewer points after starting the season with 15 straight wins in games that close.

-Bingham swung the game in the second half.
-After Davison's back-to-back baskets gave Wisconsin a 40-36 lead, Bingham answered with all of the points in the Spartans' 11-2 run.
-When it ended, Michigan State led 47-42 with 7:57 left.
+Bingham swung the game in the second half by scoring all of the points in the Spartans’ 11-2 run that erased a 40-36 deficit and gave Michigan State a 47-42 with 7:57 left.

-They never trailed again though the Badgers tied the score at 58 when Chucky Hepburn cut the lead made a 3 with 1:56 to play.
-Hepburn finished with 11 points.

 BIG PICTURE